 It is a good representation because the user’s attention is usually where the mouse cursor is, and that is where the most attention will be.
 Move maps are slightly more accurate than scroll heatmaps but at the same time much less accurate than click maps.
 The visual representation of move maps most closely resembles the heatmaps used in other fields, like the before-mentioned sports heatmaps.

-How to Get Started With Heatmaps
+How to Use Heatmaps

 You can set up a heatmap for your website relatively quickly.
 First, you need to implement a tracking code on your website.
 Then set it up to start tracking your website.
 Once that’s out of the way, all you have to do is wait until your first heatmap is ready.
 This can mean several minutes up until a few hours based on your traffic.
 The more visitors you have, the more relevant and representative the results of heatmaps are.